Indian Mall

 Indian Mall was an enclosed shopping mall located at the intersection of Highland Drive and Caraway Road in Jonesboro, Arkansas.
 The location was close in proximity to the junction of Interstate 555 and Arkansas Highway 1.

 For more than thirty years, Indian Mall was the only shopping center serving Northeast Arkansas.
 The nearby opening of The Mall at Turtle Creek in 2006 drew many tenants away from Indian Mall, including the Dillard's and JCPenney anchors.
 Indian Mall then became a dead mall, losing all of its tenants except for Sears, an insurance office and a GameStop which remained for nearly two years.
 As of February 2008, the mall has been closed off except for Sears, and was demolished for a Kroger in 2012.

-The Dillard's Clearance Center and Sears has closed.

 Mall development

 Indian Mall opened in 1968 as a shopping destination for Jonesboro and northeastern Arkansas.
 It was also the second mall in the state (the first being Phoenix Village Mall in Fort Smith).
 Indian Mall derived its name from the name of nearby Arkansas State University's mascot.

 The mall first opened as a small shopping center with Blass (a chain owned by Dillard's; the store was later re-branded Dillard's), TG&Y, Sears, and a supermarket called Stimson's.
 The mall sustained heavy damage during a series of tornadoes that struck the city on May 27, 1973.
 JCPenney was added in 1976.
 TG&Y closed in the 1980s; Dillard's then moved its men's wear and home goods to the former TG&Y space.
 The supermarket space was converted to a food court in the 1980s as well.

 Indian Mall was used to host various events including athletic team appearances and signings as well as fundraisers for different organizations across the state and country.

-In 1998, shortly after the Westside Middle School massacre, Indian Mall received significant press coverage, as the location where Rev. Phillip McClure, a local pastor, started ministering to people.
+In 1998, shortly after the Westside Middle School shooting, Indian Mall received significant press coverage as the location where Rev. Phillip McClure, a local pastor, started ministering to people.

 Until 2006, Indian Mall was the only mall serving northeastern Arkansas.
 It featured a variety of national chain tenants, including The Gap, Waldenbooks, Sam Goody, KB Toys, and Dollar Tree.